With GrapheneDB, developers can focus on building graph-enabled applications instead of spending valuable time on operational tasks.

 For additional information about managing your account, editing billing details and adding collaborators, see GrapheneDB Account Management.

 Once you have created a GrapheneDB account, you can create your first Neo4j database.
-We recommend starting with the free Sandbox plan at first, then upgrading to the plan that is right for your application.

 The Neo4j browser UI can be used to explore a dataset, run live queries, and navigate the results either visually or in tabular form.